petermunro/linux-intro/README.md

 ## Script-based Editing in Linux

-- The ‘ed’ Line Editor
+- The 'ed' Line Editor
-- The ‘sed’ Stream Editor
+- The 'sed' Stream Editor
 - sed - Pattern Space
 - sed - Addresses
 - sed - The hold and get Functions